 Cost to Ethiopian

-Over the following weeks as the investigations continued, the finger pointing began in earnest with the Ethiopian pilot’s experience questioned, in particular by the U.S. media including the Washington Post and New York Times.
-As the blame game was going on, Ethiopian Airlines again took to their social channels to refute the accusation directed at the pilots who flew the ill-fated aircraft and defend their internal pilot training programmes.
+Over the following weeks as the investigations continued, the finger pointing began in earnest with the Ethiopian pilot’s experience been questioned, in particular by the U.S. media including the Washington Post and New York Times.
+As the blame game began in earnest, Ethiopian Airlines took to their social channels again this time to refute the accusation directed at the pilots who flew the ill-fated aircraft and defend their internal pilot training programmes.

-Meanwhile, public confidence in the airline remained high in Africa; however across Europe and the U.S. the negative media reports saw Ethiopian experience a decline in ticket sales.
+Meanwhile, public confidence in the airline remained high in Africa whereas in Europe and the U.S. the negative media reports saw Ethiopian experience a decline in ticket sales.

 The Software Problem